AsherJingkongChen/codeslide/app/cli/docs/REFERENCE.md

 ## [Example usages](https://github.com/AsherJingkongChen/codeslide/tree/main/app/cli/examples/)

 ## Manifest file specifications
-1. A Markdown text file encoded in UTF-8
+1. A Markdown text file with UTF-8 encoding
 2. The manifest file is constructed of the [Front Matter](#the-schema-of-front-matter-section-yaml-syntax) section and the Slide Show section:
    - ```md
      ---